Prevention Of Skin From Excessive Sun Exposure.

 Wearing sun-protective clothing is extremely important and protects even better than sunscreens.
 Special clothing is now available for blocking UV rays and is rated using SPF ratings or a system called the UPF (ultraviolet protection factor) index, with 50 UPF being the highest.
 (According to one study, this is a very reliable indicator of protection.)
 The clothing is expensive, however.
 The following are some tips for anyone:

 • Everyone, including children, should wear hats with wide brims.
-(Even wearing a hat, however, may not be fully protective against skin cancers on the head and neck.)
+(Even wearing a hat, however, may not be fully protected against skin cancers on the head and neck.)

 • People should look for loosely fitted, unbleached, tightly woven fabrics.
 The tighter the weave, the more protective the garment.